Ali-7800/ECE-470-Final-Project/README.md

 - Proximity sensor detects a book on conveyor belt and sends a signal using ```simxsetFloatSignal```

 - Signal is recieved in python using ```simxgetFloatSignal``` then the robot arm does a 180º base rotation.

+## Project Update 3:
+Got the Color Sorter UR3 arm to color sort book passing by the conveyor belt using an inverse kinematics function.

+- Defined a function to calculate the joint angles of a robot given the world coordinates of the gripper

+- Created an algorithm to sort the books using vision sensor data from ```simxGetVisionSensorImage```

+- Set up communication between proximty sensors, conveyor belts, and UR3 arms using ```simxgetFloatSignal``` and ```simxsetFloatSignal```